Pauline Hanson: Relationships and children

-Hanson was first married to Walter Zagorski.
+When she was 16, Hanson married Walter Zagorski, who was 24.
+They had two sons, separated in 1976 and later divorced.

-In 1980, Hanson (then Pauline Zagorski) married Mark Hanson, a divorced tradesman working on the Gold Coast in Queensland.
-They honeymooned in South-East Asia.
+In 1980, Hanson (then Pauline Zagorski) married Mark Hanson, a divorced tradesman working on the Gold Coast, Queensland.
+They honeymooned in Southeast Asia.
 Mark Hanson had a daughter from his previous marriage, and he later had two children with Hanson: Adam and Lee.
-Together they established a trades and construction business, in which Hanson was in charge of the administrative and bookkeeping work, and would on occasion assist her husband on more practical work.
-Hanson has written about her difficult marriage, where alcohol and domestic violence impacted her family.
+Together they established a trades and construction business, in which Hanson was in charge of the administrative and bookkeeping work and would on occasion assist her husband on more practical work.
+Hanson has written about her difficult marriage, in which alcohol and domestic violence impacted her family.
 They divorced in 1987.
 Lee was a candidate for One Nation in the 2025 Australian federal election.

 In 1988, Hanson began a relationship with Morrie Marsden, a businessman in Queensland.
 Together, they established a catering service under the holding company Marsden Hanson Pty Ltd, and operated from their fish and chips store, Marsden's Seafood, in Silkstone, Queensland.
-Marsden worked on Hanson's campaign for political office in the seat of Oxley in 1996, and was a member of her staff after her election.
+Marsden worked on Hanson's campaign for political office in the seat of Oxley in 1996 and was a member of her staff after her election.
 When Hanson began to receive national and international media attention for her views, Marsden left the relationship.
 Hanson had begun a relationship with Ipswich man Rick Gluyas in 1994.
 Gluyas encouraged her to run as a candidate in the 1994 Ipswich City Council election, in which he also ran.
 Both were elected.
-Hanson and Gluyas ended their relationship some time after this, with Hanson retaining the home and property they had owned jointly at Coleyville, near Ipswich.
+Hanson and Gluyas ended their relationship sometime after this, with Hanson retaining the home and property they had owned jointly at Coleyville, near Ipswich.

 In 1996, Hanson began a relationship with David Oldfield.
 In 2000, all of Hanson's relations with Oldfield ended when he was dismissed from Pauline Hanson's One Nation.

 In 2005, Hanson began a relationship with Chris Callaghan, a country music singer and political activist.
 He wrote and composed the song "The Australian Way of Life", which was used in Hanson's 2007 campaign for the Australian Senate, under her new United Australia Party.
 In 2007, Hanson revealed that she and Callaghan were engaged.
 However, in 2008, Hanson broke off the relationship.

 In 2011, while campaigning for the New South Wales Legislative Council, Hanson began a relationship with property developer and real estate agent Tony Nyquist.